In-ice Radio Signatures of Cosmic Ray Particle Cascades

 \section{Discussion}

 Radio emission from cosmic ray particle showers exhibit numerous features that would useful for their identification and to guide future analysis.
 Furthermore, the differences between the in-air and in-ice components will be valuable to discriminate between both, but also to discriminate the in-air cosmic ray emission from neutrinos, since neutrinos signatures should typically be Askaryan-like.
 We note that these results were obtained at the electric field level, using raw outputs of FAERIE simulations.
-Hence, to evaluate the true background rejection efficiency and discrimination power that could be reached, one would need to incorporate the detector response chain and the noise background environment.
-Indeed, in experimental conditions, signatures such as the radio signal polarization, frequency and amplitude distributions will be modified by the detector gain, bandwidth, effective length...
-Still, some of these features should remain and for example a recent study on the first observation of in-ice cosmic ray signals, performed by ARA typically used some of the radio signal observables mentioned in this study~\cite{ARAcr2025arXiv251021104A} (polarization and frequency spectrum).
+Hence, to evaluate the true background rejection efficiency and discrimination power that could be reached, one would need to incorporate the detector response chain and the ambient noise background.
+Indeed, in experimental conditions, signatures such as the radio signal polarization, frequency and amplitude distributions will be modified by the antenna’s effective length, total system gain and bandwidth...
+Still, the main features discused in this article should remain and for example a recent study on the first observation of in-ice cosmic ray signals, performed by ARA typically used some of the radio signal observables mentioned in this study~\cite{ARAcr2025arXiv251021104A} (polarization and frequency spectrum).